baseboxorg/community-node/sr_application/application.md

 **`• Community Support Plan for 2018`**
 We have created a staging network which is a replica of the Tron network and which will allow the community to practice with wallets and to beta test the behavior of newly created dapps.
 It is already working in alpha with 1 witness and 2 seed nodes.
 We will continue the expansion of our test net to include solidity nodes and web wallets.

 We will create a How To demonstration for a simple dapp game that flips a coin and pays tokens when guessed correctly.
-Users can upload this dapp to the test net to experience the same functionality as the Tron main net.
+Users can upload this dapp to the staging network to experience the same functionality as the Tron main net.

 We have entered into a strategic partnership with the Sesame Seeds SR Group to provide community support on a broader level than either of us is able to provide on our own.
 Together we are operating a [TRON Help Group](https://t.me/joinchat/IN2p-BK-bWl1zSbN7L5zEQ) at Telegram to answer questions related to the Tron main net.